Advancing Data Sharing for Good

 AISP in the Wild

-AISP Network Call Recordings
+AISP Network Calls

 AISP hosted a Network Call to introduce the first in our AISP Network Survey Brief Series: Governance.
 This brief was created using data collected from our 2023 Network Survey.
 Also featured on this call were the NCDHHS data governance team, who shared insights and impact around their data governance organization.
 Access the recording here